Sea level rise: West Antarctica

 The median estimated increase in sea level rise from Antarctica by 2100 is ~11 cm.
 There is no difference between scenarios, because the increased warming would intensify the water cycle and increase snowfall accumulation over the EAIS at about the same rate as it would increase ice loss from WAIS.
 However, most of the bedrock underlying the WAIS lies well below sea level, and it has to be buttressed by the Thwaites and Pine Island glaciers.
 If these glaciers were to collapse, the entire ice sheet would as well.
 Their disappearance would take at least several centuries, but is considered almost inevitable, as their bedrock topography deepens inland and becomes more vulnerable to meltwater, in what is known as marine ice sheet instability.

 The contribution of these glaciers to global sea levels has already accelerated since the year 2000.
 The Thwaites Glacier now accounts for 4% of global sea level rise.
 It could start to lose even more ice if the Thwaites Ice Shelf fails and would no longer stabilize it, which could potentially occur in mid-2020s.
-A combination of ice sheet instability with other important but hard-to-model processes like hydrofracturing (meltwater collects atop the ice sheet, pools into fractures and forces them open) or smaller-scale changes in ocean circulation could cause the WAIS to contribute up to 41 cm by 2100 under the low-emission scenario and up to 57 cm under the highest-emission one.
+A combination of ice sheet instability with other important but hard-to-model processes such as hydrofracturing (meltwater collecting atop the ice sheet, pooling into fractures and forcing them open) or smaller-scale changes in ocean circulation could cause the WAIS to contribute up to 41 cm by 2100 under the low-emission scenario and up to 57 cm under the highest-emission one.
 Ice cliff instability would cause a contribution of 1 m or more if it were applicable.

 The melting of all the ice in West Antarctica would increase the total sea level rise to 4.3 m.
 However, mountain ice caps not in contact with water are less vulnerable than the majority of the ice sheet, which is located below the sea level.
 Its collapse would cause ~3.3 m of sea level rise.
 This disappearance would take an estimated 2000 years.
 The absolute minimum for the loss of West Antarctica ice is 500 years, and the potential maximum is 13,000 years.

 Once ice loss from the West Antarctica is triggered, the only way to restore it to near-present values is by lowering the global temperature to 1 C-change below the preindustrial level.
 This would be 2 C-change below the temperature of 2020.
 Other researchers suggested that a climate engineering intervention to stabilize the ice sheet's glaciers may delay its loss by centuries and give more time to adapt.
 However this is an uncertain proposal, and would end up as one of the most expensive projects ever attempted.